Abstract - A summary of an article or book, usually accompanying a citation in a database, index, or bibliography.

 Reference - The process of librarians answering library users' questions about research or finding information; the section of the library in which this takes place.

-Reference Librarian/Reference librarians - A faculty member who has studied the field of library science at the graduate level.
+Reference Librarian - A faculty member who has studied the field of library science at the graduate level.
 A librarian is skilled in using print and electronic resources and is the person to ask for research assistance in the library.

-Reference Materials - Books or electronic resources providing facts, statistics, bibliographies, background information, etc.; valuable tools for answering broad or specific questions quickly.
-These materials do not circulate, and are kept separately from the rest of the collection.
+Reference materials - Books or electronic resources providing facts, statistics, bibliographies, background information, etc.; valuable tools for answering broad or specific questions quickly.
+These materials typically cannot be borrowed outside the library, and are shelved separately from the rest of the collection.

 Research - Diligent and thorough inquiry and investigation into a subject.
-This includes using all appropriate print and electronic sources, asking the reference librarian for help as needed, and making use of bibliographies given by other authors.
+This includes using all appropriate print and electronic sources, asking the reference librarian for help as needed, and making use of bibliographies given by other authors at the end of their works.

 Review article - A source of evaluative information about research reported in other articles, or in books or other sources.
 Review articles summarize trends in research on a particular topic (meta cognition in psychology, for example) and evaluate contributions made by various writers and researchers on the topic within a given time period.